escaladesports/legacy-zygote-cart/src/docs/90_plugins.md

 }
 ```

 Fires on the 'Shipping' step.
+Use this hook in your plugin for hitting a tax calculation API.

 ## getShippingMethods